malmazuke/dygma-focus/README.md

-## Note
+## Acknowledgments

-This project is sourced from the original Focus API, found in the [DygmaLabs Bazecor](https://github.com/malmazuke/Bazecor/blob/development/src/api/focus/index.js) project itself.
-I have simply extracted the API itself into its own repo for reusability in other projects.
-Besides changes to get it working as its own library, the project remains unchanged from the original source.
+This project is derived from the Focus API originally developed by DygmaLabs as part of the [Bazecor](https://github.com/malmazuke/Bazecor) project.
+The original work is licensed under GPLv3.

+I have made no modifications to the original source code, besides those required to allow this to be packaged separately from Bazecor.

 # Focus API documentation